rose-coste/docs-container-service/_best-practices/container-ecosystem-kubernetes.md

-requirements imposed by Kubernetes by allocating each host (minion) with its own subnet in an overlay network that can enable containers to communicate with the host and any other networks available in the enviromnet.
+requirements imposed by Kubernetes by allocating each host (minion) with its own subnet in an overlay network that can enable containers to communicate with the host and any other networks available in the environment.
 A common network split is to allocate the overlay a cluster-wide /16 and then divvy up a /24 for each minion.
 Once you lay out your network space, you can implement the overlay and configure a new bridge for the Docker host to use within it.
 Some tools that are